 Let’s call a spade a spade.
 This itinerary is Napa Valley WITH kids, not Napa Valley FOR Kids, because the focus here is on wine tasting — just at locations that welcome families.
 See the difference?

 So I’m not going to lead you to Yountville Park or The French Laundry chicken coops.
-I mean, you could do those things (and I can tell you how in this post), but for today it’s all about the fortunate parents who happen to have kids with them when they are wine tasting in Napa Valley.
+I mean, you could do those things (and I can tell you how in this alternate itinerary), but for today it’s all about the fortunate parents who happen to have kids with them when they are wine tasting in Napa Valley.

 I feel like this is a pretty strong itinerary — not only because I have kids and love going to wineries, but because I’ve truly put these stops to the test OVER.
 AND.
 OVER.
 The wineries may or may not be happy about that, but they haven’t turned us away (yet) — and my kids have been generally happy.